Transparency in health and social care

 Reading Time: 2 minutes

 The Information Commissioner’s Office (ICO) has published new guidance aimed at enhancing transparency in using personal information within health and social care sectors.
-This guidance is crucial for organisations that handle health and social care data, ensuring they comply with the Data Protection Act 2018 and UK GDPR.
+This guidance is important for organisations that handle health and social care data, ensuring they comply with the Data Protection Act 2018 and UK GDPR.

 Key Points of the Guidance: